MattNolanLab/Ramp_analysis/documentation/Data_organisation.md

 The 'clusters' data frame contains data for each cluster and their spatial firing.
 Each row is a cluster.
 The columns are organised as follows: spatial_firing (this is the name of the df in the main code)

-session_id : name of main recording folder (example: M5_2018-03-06_15-34-44)
+- session_id : name of main recording folder (example: M5_2018-03-06_15-34-44)

-Mouse : id of the mouse (e.g. M3)
+- Mouse : id of the mouse (e.g. M3)
-Day : Recording day (e.g. D4)
+- Day : Recording day (e.g. D4)
-Day_numeric : Recording day (e.g. 4)
+- Day_numeric : Recording day (e.g. 4)
-cluster_id : id of cluster within session mean_firing_rate : total number of spikes / total time
+- cluster_id : id of cluster within session
+- mean_firing_rate : total number of spikes / total time
-cohort : cohort recorded from (e.g. 7)
+- cohort : cohort recorded from (e.g. 7)
-brain_region : region of the brain tetrodes were identified in (MEC : medial entorhinal cortex; PS : pre or parasubiculum; VC : visual cortex or RH: retrohippocampus) max_trial_number : max number of trials within the session firing_times : array of all firing event times that belong to cluster from the virtual reality session (in sampling points - 30kHz) x_position_cm : array of x coordinates of position of animal in virtual track in cm for each firing event, synchronised with the ephys data trial_number : array of the current trial number for each firing event, synchronised with the ephys data trial_type : arrays of the current trial type (beaconed, non beaconed, probe), for each firing event, synchronised with the ephys data spike_rate_in_time : nested list of 5 lists, each list has shape of length of recording in ms / 100.  [ [spike rate] [speed] [position] [trial numbers] [trial type] ]
+- brain_region : region of the brain tetrodes were identified in (MEC : medial entorhinal cortex; PS : pre or parasubiculum; VC : visual cortex or RH: retrohippocampus)
+- max_trial_number : max number of trials within the session
+- firing_times : array of all firing event times that belong to cluster from the virtual reality session (in sampling points - 30kHz)
+- x_position_cm : array of x coordinates of position of animal in virtual track in cm for each firing event, synchronised with the ephys data
+- trial_number : array of the current trial number for each firing event, synchronised with the ephys data
+- trial_type : arrays of the current trial type (beaconed, non beaconed, probe), for each firing event, synchronised with the ephys data
+- spike_rate_on_trials_smoothed : nested list of 3 lists, each list has shape of length of recording in 1 cm bin lengths. [[spike_rate] [trial_numbers] [trial_types]] (Note: At this stage in the analysis, no data is not smoothed regardless of the poor naming of the variable)

-spikes_in_time : nested list of 6 lists, each list has shape of length of recording in ms / 100.
+- spikes_in_time : nested list of 6 lists, each list has shape of length of recording in ms / 100.
 Only includes data for rewarded trials.
-Speed outliers are removed (> 3 SD from mean).
-Rates and speed data is convolved (2cm, 2 SD). [ [spike rate] [speed] [position] [acceleration] [trial numbers] [trial type] ]
+Speed outliers are removed (> 3 SD from mean). [ [spike rate] [speed] [position] [acceleration] [trial numbers] [trial type] ]

-Rates_averaged_rewarded_b : binned data array for each cluster with firing rate maps averaged over beaconed trials Rates_averaged_rewarded_nb : binned data array for each cluster with firing rate maps averaged over non-beaconed trials Rates_averaged_rewarded_p : binned data array for each cluster with firing rate maps averaged over probe trials stop_location_cm : array of positions along the track in cm which the animal has stopped (speed < 4.7 cm/s* *depending on the stage of experiment). stop_trial_numbers : array of trial numbers for each stop along the track (1 - max trial number). rewarded_stop_locations : array of positions along the track in cm which the animal has stopped (speed < 4.7 cm/s* *depending on stage of experiment).
-Only includes rewarded trials. rewarded_trial_numbers : array of trial numbers for each stop along the track.
+- Rates_averaged_rewarded_b : binned data array for each cluster with firing rate maps averaged over beaconed trials
+- Rates_averaged_rewarded_nb : binned data array for each cluster with firing rate maps averaged over non-beaconed trials
+- Rates_averaged_rewarded_p : binned data array for each cluster with firing rate maps averaged over probe trials
+- stop_location_cm : array of positions along the track in cm which the animal has stopped (speed < 4.7 cm/s* *depending on the stage of experiment).
+- stop_trial_numbers : array of trial numbers for each stop along the track (1 - max trial number).
+- rewarded_stop_locations : array of positions along the track in cm which the animal has stopped (speed < 4.7 cm/s* *depending on stage of experiment).
+Only includes rewarded trials.
+- rewarded_trial_numbers : array of trial numbers for each stop along the track.
 Only includes rewarded trials.